All writing

 Adopt Apple's new liquid glass icon style in your Expo app with zero code changes — just a new asset file and one config line.

 iOS 26 introduced liquid glass — a new design language that gives app icons real depth with translucency, gradients, and shadows.
-They look incredible on the home screen.

 If you’re building with Expo, adopting this takes about 5 minutes.
 No code changes, no native modules — just a new asset file and a one-line config update.